Posts

 Image

-INTRODUCTION The English East India Company (EIC) might be a model for how a multinational corporation could survive and prosper in an increasingly chaotic and hostile geopolitical world.
+INTRODUCTION The English East India Company (EIC) was an innovative new type of corporation It might be a model for how a multinational corporation could survive and prosper in an increasingly chaotic and hostile geopolitical world.
 HISTORIC BACKGROUND The East India Company (EIC) was chartered in 1600 by Queen Elizabeth I to promote and monopolize English trade with Asia.
-England, a poor country in the 1600s but with colonial ambitions after defeating the Spanish Armada in 1588, outsourced its colonial ambitions to the EIC and other private companies.
-The East India Company was privately funded by 218 merchants and other investors.
+England, a poor country in the 1600s but with colonial ambitions after defeating the Spanish Armada in 1588, outsourced its colonial ambitions to the East India Company and other private companies.
+The East India Company was originally privately funded by 218 merchants and other investors.
 It was the first modern multinational corporation.
 The EIC was a joint stock company, that is, a company with publicly traded stock bought and sold in a secondary stock market.
-Like modern companies, the EIC issued financial reports, held annual meetings for stockholders, and had quarterly meetings of the Board of Directors.
-The EIC was v...
+Like modern companies, the EIC issued financial reports, held annual meetings for stockholders, and had q...

 After the Virus: Economic Consequences